Home » Power Plant » Diesel Power Plant: [Layout, Working, Advantages, Diagrams] PDF

 Read also:

 A simple diesel power plant is shown in the figure.
-The diesel engines are generally classified into four strokes and two-stroke engines.
+Diesel engines are generally classified into four strokes and two-stroke engines.
 Generally, two-stroke engines are used for diesel power plants.

 Diesel power plant